 What makes a successful driver?
 Efficient?
 Hard-working?
 Safe?
 Honest?
 Reliable?
 All are desirable traits, but how can they be quantified and improved?
 And what are some of the trademarks of less-effective performers?
 Unfocused?
 Disorganized?
 Maybe, but how do you build improvement while focusing on those traits?

 Get the free Ebook: 5 Ways to Optimize Your Fleet with GPS Tracking.

 A coaching session that attempts to address a less positive trait like those listed above runs the risk of creating the opposite effect by alienating the employee with what may be perceived as criticism of his or her personality.
 Imagine if someone approached you and said, “Your performance is suffering because you are unfocused and disorganized.”
 It’s hard to imagine taking it as anything but pure criticism.

-How do you get that information, though?
-Once they leave the office, drivers are out on their own, often subject only to the honor system.
-If your fleet employs telematics on the vehicles, that’s a step in the right direction, but with multiple drivers using multiple vehicles, the math required to find out what each driver does specifically can get pretty complicated.
+But how do you get that information?
+Once drivers leave the office, they are out of sight and on their own, often subject only to the honor system.
+If your fleet employs telematics on the vehicles, that’s a step in the right direction.
+But with multiple drivers using multiple vehicles, the math required to find out what each driver does specifically can get pretty complicated.
 The secret lies in driver centricity.

 Driver centricity is an extension of telematics technology that allows the tracking of individual drivers’ movements within the fleet.
 That way, instead of sifting through a pile of data to figure out what each driver is doing while out on the road, a manager can access a dashboard or report to get data that can be turned into coachable moments.